James Mighells

-Vice Admiral James Mighells (died 21 March 1734) was a Royal Navy officer who became Comptroller of the Navy.
+Vice-Admiral James Mighells (died 21 March 1734) was a Royal Navy officer who became Comptroller of the Navy.

 Naval career

-Mighells was given command of HMS Monck and distinguished himself in a sea battle off Málaga in 1704.
+Mighells was appointed commander of HMS Monck and distinguished himself in a battle off Málaga in 1704.
 He commanded an expedition off the coast of Spain in 1719 during the War of the Quadruple Alliance.
-He commanded the naval contingent in the Raid on Vigo, a naval descent on the Spanish port town of Vigo.
-The land forces were under the command of Lord Cobham who successfully occupied Vigo and sent forces into the surrounding countryside.
+He led the naval contingent in the Raid on Vigo, a naval descent on the Spanish port town of Vigo.
+The land forces were under the command of Lord Cobham, who successfully occupied Vigo and sent forces into the surrounding countryside.

-In 1722 he was appointed Comptroller of the Navy.
+In 1722, he was appointed Comptroller of the Navy.
 He died on 21 March 1734 and is buried in Lowestoft Church.